john-org/2-react-Intro/readme.md

 }
 ```

-In vanilla JS we used an event listener.
+In vanilla JS we use an event listener to listen for events.
+In React you use a camel case event on the element.

 Add an event to the AddPirateForm: